FrogboyMV/TalentCore/README.md

 **Synergy Bonuses** - D&D 3.x had a feature called Synergy Bonuses.
 If a character builds one talent up to a certain point, usually 5 ranks, they receive a small bonus to one or more other talents.
 Most medicine comes from the nature, especially in a medieval setting, so it would make sense to, perhaps, grant a +2 bonus to Medicine if an actor has 5 ranks in Nature.
 This property allows you to specify the Talent, Required Ranks and the Bonus received for the associated Talent.

+**Required Item** - Some talents may require one or more of an item to perform.
+It might be difficult to pick a lock without a set of lockpicks.
+Fixing the warp reactor would be equally impossible without engine parts.
+This option will allow you to choose a specified number of a single item as a requirement to perform this talent check.
+* **Item Id** - The item that is required.
+* **Count** - The number of this item you need to to perform this check.
+* **Consume** - If set to true, the required item(s) are consumed when the check is performed whether the check is successful or not.

 **Class Config**